People

 email

-Clare received her MD/PhD at Boston University, and is now a pediatric neurology resident at UCSF.
-Her graduate research with Dr Helen Barbas focused on pathways activated by emotion, connecting the amygdala, thalamus, and prefrontal cortex.
-In the Paz lab, she is studying the role of the amygdala in thalamic circuits, including the reticular thalamus and thalamocortical loops, which are relevant for epilepsy.
+Clare received her MD/PhD at Boston University, completed Child Neurology residency and Epilepsy fellowship training at UCSF, and is now a physician scientist in Pediatric Epilepsy at UCSF.
+Her graduate research with Dr. Helen Barbas focused on pathways activated by emotion, connecting the amygdala, thalamus, and prefrontal cortex.
+In the Paz lab, she is studying the role of the amygdala in thalamic circuits, including the reticular thalamus and thalamocortical circuits, and the disruption of these pathways in epilepsy.
+Outside of lab she enjoys camping and hiking.

 Yuliya Voskobiynyk, PhD (2021-present)